Arcadia 2001

-The Arcadia 2001 is a second-generation 8-bit home video game console released by Emerson Radio in May 1982 for a price of US$ 99, several months before the release of ColecoVision.
+The Arcadia 2001 is a second-generation 8-bit home video game console released by Emerson Radio in May 1982 for a price of US$99, several months before the release of ColecoVision.
 It was discontinued only 18 months later, with a total of 35 games having been released.
 Emerson licensed the Arcadia 2001 to Bandai, which released it in Japan.
-Over 30 Arcadia 2001 clones exist.
+Over 30 Arcadia 2001 clones exist despite the system being a commercial failure.

-The unrelated Arcadia Corporation, manufacturer of the Atari 2600 Supercharger add-on, was sued by Emerson for trademark infringement.
-Arcadia Corporation then changed its name to Starpath.

 Description

 The Arcadia is much smaller than its contemporary competitors and is powered by a standard 12 volt power supply so it can be used in a boat or a vehicle.
 It has two headphone jacks on the far left and right sides of the back.

 The system came with two Intellivision-style controllers with a 12-button keypad and "fire" buttons on the sides.
 The direction pads have a removable joystick attachment.
 Most games came with BoPET overlays that can be applied to the controller's keypads.
 The console itself has five buttons: Power, Start, Reset, Option, and Select.

 There are at least three different cartridge case styles and artwork, with variations on each.
 Emerson-family cartridges come in two different lengths (short and long) of black plastic cases.